 Do I need to reserve a seat or bassinet for my infant?

 Children up to two years old (24 months), are not required to have their own seat, but you must inform Qantas Airways that you will be traveling with an infant on your lap.
-If you require a bassinet onboard, you must notify Qantas at the time of reservation.
-Bassinets may be requested for infants up to 18 months of age, but the recommended age limit for bassinet use on international flights is eight months.
-The weight limit is 25lbs/11kg.
-The bassinet size is 28in x 12in/71cm x 31cm and the depth is 10.5in/26cm.
-Infants who are too large for bassinets but do not have a full-fare ticket must site on a passenger's lap.
+If you require a bassinet on board, you must notify Qantas at the time of reservation.
+Bassinets may be requested for infants up to 6 months of age on domestic flights and 18 months of age on international flights.
 Bassinets are subject to availability.

 Only one lap child is allowed per adult.
 If one adult is traveling with more than one infant under two years of age, a regular seat must be purchased for each additional infant.
 You can also choose to purchase a seat for your infant as long as you have the proper child restraint device.